TRY NOW

 Full Visibility, No Agents or Credentials Needed

 Lansweeper combines an agentless deep scanning engine with credential-free device recognition (CDR) technology to automatically and continuously discover and recognize all IT assets across your infrastructure, eliminating manual data collection.
 Thanks to a variety of deployment options, Lansweeper can easily support distributed deployments and networks and remote devices.
-Thanks to centralized management and reporting capabilities you can manage your entire attack surface no matter how dispersed.
+The centralized management and reporting capabilities allow you to manage your entire attack surface, no matter how dispersed, from a central console.

 More timely, Accurate Data